 top of page

-Back to School for Kids & Parents
+Back to School Mental Health Tips for Kids & Parents

 Dare we say it?
 September is here again.
 Which means back to school for kids, back to work for teachers and staff, back to the office for many, new routines and new beginnings.
 We all experience this transition EVERY YEAR, so why does it always feel like we’re doing it for the first time?
 The nerves, the anxiety, the worry and overall stress from preparation just feels overbearing for a lot of people and kids.
-Not to mention this year there are still many variables and unknowns about how things will be and what’s to come.

 Practice Positivity.
 Any change can be scary and that can easily bring in negative self-talk.
 It is common to have doubts and hesitation; however, you cannot let these thoughts win the battle and defeat you.
 Keep your focus on what is going right, as opposed to what may be wrong.
 You may want to think of a positive slogan to get you through the tough transition.
 For instance, “I’ve got this!”, “It’s all good” or “One day at a time” to provide you with an additional boost of confidence and encouragement.
 Modeling a positive outlook for your children will keep them at ease and more comfortable as well.